OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

       return {convertedSlope, convertedIntercept}
     }

 The next step is to determine the conversion along a path.
 This is done by determining how the conversion is modified as each new edge is added to the path.
-The following pseudocode does that
+The following pseudocode does that:

     // Returns the updated overall conversion given a new conversion to add at the end.
     // The current conversion is origSlope, origIntercept and the conversion to add at the end is